Long Baseline Observatory (LBO)

 He is currently a Professor at George Mason University; and a Visiting Professor at the University of Colorado, Boulder.
 He founded Omnis, Inc. & Creative Thinking Solutions Intl, focusing on critical thinking & problem solving education.
-He is a Fellow of the Royal Astronomical Society; on the Board of The Presidents Leadership Class (CU); a member of the American Astronomical Society; the AAAS; Sigma Pi Sigma; AIP; the Cambridge Philosophical Society; and the Cosmos Club.
+He is a Fellow of the Royal Astronomical Society; on the Board of The Presidents Leadership Class (CU); a member of the American Astronomical Society; the International Astronomical Union (IAU), the AAAS; Sigma Pi Sigma; AIP; the Cambridge Philosophical Society; and the Cosmos Club.

 Dr. Pesce received a BA (cum laude & with Honors) in Physics from the University of Colorado, and his MSc, MPhil, & PhD from Cambridge (Peterhouse) & the International School for Advanced Studies, Trieste, Italy.